-News about the Aqsa and the cancelling of the Friday prayers weeks ago were hot topics in the media.
+News about the Aqsa and the city of Jerusalem are hot topics in the media.
 The mosque has been the subject of much debate and unrest.

 While this is not a political piece, it is significant we familiarize ourselves and our children with the history of this great mosque.

 Our children will learn about Makkah and Madinah, as they are the birthplaces of Islam.
 They feature often in Muslim life.
 Let them also know the Aqsa Mosque and the significant status assigned to it in Islam.